 I think it helps to be a good designer if you experience world in its diversity by yourself.
 I have always been a traveller, free spirit.
-Nowadays I am a digital nomad.
+Nowadays I identify as a digital nomad.

 After finishing high school in Finland, I did hitch hiking around Europe and lived in eco-communities until I found buzzling life of big cities in the eighties.
 Then I lived in a rebellious squatting scene of south London and moved to New York to fall in love with a city.
 Run clubs, studied television production, made videos and had best job in Manhattan as a bike courier.
 I learnt Ventura, one of the first graphic design programs and did layouts to magazines, and posters.

 I started working with video, documentaries, web design and VOB e-books, which is a new platform created by me and my partner.
 As a “grown up” I did Workaway volunteering just to get back in touch with the world.
 Recently I had a documentary collaboration in Indonesia learning about peace making and strict Islam.
-My biggest challenge yet was to start a co-creating project with survivors of trauma and dissociation disorder.
-Together we produced a book and digital book with videos and created a community for producing more books and raising consciousness about the subject.
+My biggest challenge yet was to start a co-creating project with survivors of trauma and dissociation disorder as a volunteer.
+Together we produced a book and digital book with videos and created a community for producing more books and raising consciousness about complex trauma.

 I believe this lifestyle has served me and my fellow workers well and benefited my customers as I can stay open minded better this way than just hanging around with other designers in closed circles…at least I hope so.
 I also believe in clear communication, listening first and being kind and I think it all comes with having enough of challenges in life.